Vienna ball season: Let the waltz begin!

 May we have the next dance?

-On New Year's Eve, guests dance into the new year in a magnificent setting at the New Year's Eve Ball at the Hofburg Vienna (Imperial Palace).
 At the Hunters' Ball, guests appear at the Imperial Palace in festive costume.
 The Vienna Coffeehouse Owners' Ball is considered to be one of the most atmospheric.
 The Opera Ball at the Vienna State Opera has long been legendary.
 On this day, visitors have the unique opportunity to see the famous opera house on the Ringstrasse boulevard not only from the spectators' seats but actually experience it "backstage" surrounded by many music celebrities.
-With its prominent guests ranging from artists to the federal president, it is even broadcast live on TV.
+With its prominent guests ranging from artists to the federal president, the Opera Ball is even broadcast live on TV.

 The Vienna Philharmonic invites dancers to its ball at the Wiener Musikverein.
 However, at this event the musicians of this world-famous orchestra can only be found with their instruments during the introduction.
 Because even the performers of the Vienna Philharmonic want to shake a leg now and then.
-The sweetest ball is the Bonbon Ball at the Wiener Konzerthaus.
-This ball is known for its fun and informal ambiance.
-And at the Vienna Kursalon, the Strauss Brothers once celebrated their greatest accomplishments – where visitors can now dance to the sounds of the waltz at the Johann Strauss Ball.
-At the Flower Ball, City Hall transforms into a unique sea of flowers.
+Also in the impressive spaces of the Musikverein: the Ball of Industry and Technology.

 Everything comes to an end ...